chrisjwaddell/bab/README.md

 This must be the first argument.
 It must be the search text you want to search for.
 If you want to enter a regular expression, use '!' to go into regular expression mode.
 It stops escaped character clashes with the command line.

 [filetype]
-The file extension eg "*logs*.txt" or "*.log" or multiple filetypes - [*log*.txt,*.log]. * is any character one or more times. ? is - or 1 of any character.
+The file extension.
+You must enter two parts with a dot (*.*) seperating them, a filename and an file extension.
+This can be a single filetype or an array of filetypes eg "*logs*.txt" or "*.log" or multiple filetypes - [*log*.txt,*.log]. \
+\* is any character one or more times.
+? is - or 1 of any character.\
 You cannot enter a directory name in here.
 It searches on the current working directory and downwards.
 Filetype must have * .* in it, a filename part and an extension part.

 **Options**